This information is intended for use by health professionals

 Since zopiclone is metabolised by the cytochrome P450 (CYP) 3A4 isoenzyme (see section 5.2), plasma levels of zopiclone may be increased when co-administered with CYP3A4 inhibitors such as erythromycin, clarithromycin, ketoconazole, itraconazole and ritonavir.
 A dose reduction for zopiclone may be required when it is co-administered with CYP3A4 inhibitors.
 Conversely, plasma levels of zopiclone may be decreased when co-administered with CYP3A4 inducers such as rifampicin, carbamazepine, phenobarbital, phenytoin and St. John's wort.
 A dose increase for zopiclone may be required when it is co-administered with CYP3A4 inducers.

-The concomitant use of sedative medicines such as benzodiazepines and other sedative-hypnotic drugs, or related drugs such as Zopiclone with opioids increases the risk of sedation, respiratory depression, coma and death because of additive CNS depressant effect.
-The dosage and duration of concomitant use should be limited (see section 4.4).
+The concomitant use of benzodiazepines and other sedative-hypnotic drugs, including Zopiclone, and opioids increases the risk of sedation, respiratory depression, coma and death because of additive CNS depressant effect.
+Limit dosage and duration of concomitant use of benzodiazepines and opioids (see section 4.4).